ronikirla/skillissue/README.md

 * `-r REMAKE_WINDOW`, `--remake_window REMAKE_WINDOW`: Number of seconds during which resets at the start of a run are not counted as a forfeit.
 Default 0.

+*   `-n N_SIMS`, `--n_sims N_SIMS`:  Specify how many simulations to perform when generating an aggregate splitwise histogram.
+Default 1000.

+*   `-g`, `--game_time`: Use LiveSplit GameTime instead of RealTime.
+Proceed with caution if using with -r, as that is still using real time.

 ### Sample graph

 ![Sample graph](sample_figure.png)